 The team’s chemistry exploded like a high school stink bomb, and they became an old-timer’s sideshow.
 That 1962 team lost 120 games, the most by any team in modern baseball.
 Stengel dubbed them “The Amazin’ Mets” and they became lovable losers.

 Hodges played in 11 games for the Mets in 1963 before moving to the Washington Senators.
 He then retired as a player and became the Senators manager.

 In 1968, the Mets lured Hodges back to New York.
 This time it was to manage the still lowly Mets.
-The Mets had risen above ninth place in the 10-team league only once since that inaugural year.
+The Mets had risen to ninth place in the 10-team league only once.
 But now, the Mets had strong young talent, especially its pitching staff.
 They needed a mentor.

 Hodges, with his knowledge and respect for the game and his calm but firm and professional demeanor, his Lincoln-like self-deprecating humor, perfectly filled the bill.

 Hodges had no bigger fan than Seaver, the team’s franchise pitcher.
 “The one guy who taught me how to be a professional,” Seaver said at his Hall of Fame induction ceremony in 1992, “ … Gil Hodges … the most important man in my life from the professional standpoint of my career.
 And, God, I know that you’re letting Gil look down on this today, and I know that he is a part of this.”

 Though the 1968 Mets finished ninth that year, their 73 wins was a franchise best.
 Then came 1969.

 The 1969 season was another expansion year for baseball.
 To accommodate two new teams in each league, both leagues divided into two divisions.
 A post-season playoff series for the first time would determine the American and National League pennant winners.
 Despite the added opportunity the new league configuration presented, the Mets imagined only breaking even for the first time ever.